 The ubiquity of the Smartphone has created the foundation for a wide variety of mobile applications focused on transport information.
 Many of these Apps share a common goal of enhancing transport mode decision making, which often equates to a more economical use of the private motor vehicle.
 Utilising GPS capabilities and API feeds from public transport providers, these Apps allow users to receive detailed, real time public transport information.
 Some Apps are even able to provide detailed, multimodal journey options, including estimated arrival time and price.
 A leader in this market is RideScout, which was recently acquired by Daimler Chrysler.
-As shown in the App screenshots in Figure 4.4, RideScout lists the available modes between an origin and destination, and shows estimated cost and journey time for each mode.
-Not listed in the right hand image in Figure 4.4 are the numerous other modes (including public transport and bike sharing) that were shown when scrolling the list of available options.
+As shown in the App screenshots in Figure 5, RideScout lists the available modes between an origin and destination, and shows estimated cost and journey time for each mode.
+Not listed in the right hand image in Figure 5 are the numerous other modes (including public transport and bike sharing) that were shown when scrolling the list of available options.

-Figure 4.4 RideScout mobile App travel information, Washington, D.C.
+Figure 5 RideScout mobile App travel information, Washington, D.C.

 These Apps enable users to make informed decisions based on current traffic conditions, utilising an optimised combination of different travel modes.
 Building on this one-platform, multimodal model, there appears to be a trend emerging for in-App ticket purchase, potentially eliminating the need for users to interact with traditional public transport ticketing (including smartcards).
 Portland, Oregon has been using Mobile Tickets since 2013 and have sold more than 5 million fares via the platform, with more than 230,000 downloads on the App.
 Portland was the first major US city to launch Smartphone ticketing.
-Recently, Chicago launched a Smartphone payment option (Ventra Mobile App), eliminating the need for paper tickets.
-Whilst the shift to Smartphone public transport use more convenient.
+Recently, Chicago launched a Smartphone payment

+Emerging transport technologies: Assessing the impact and implications for the 21 City of Melbourne - Institute for Sensible Transport option (Ventra Mobile App), eliminating the need for paper tickets.
+Whilst the shift to Smartphone public transport payment is not strictly a disruptive technology, it does have the potential to make public transport use more convenient.
 In addition to not having to carry anything other than your mobile phone, these mobile tickets can also be used to send customised, location specific information to travellers.
 For instance, a public transport agency can use past travel history to notify users of service disruptions (potentially before the traveller has left their home or office), via the App, and thereby minimising the impact of cancellations or delays.